cybercongress/go-cyber/docs/cyberd.md

 # cyberd: A search consensus computer

 @xhipster, @litvintech

 v 0.2

 August 2018, Iceland and Tolyatti

 ## Abstract

 An incentivized consensus computer would allow to compute provably relevant answers without opinionated blackbox intermediaries such as Google.
 Stateless content-addressable peer-to-peer communication networks such as IPFS and stateful consensus computers such as Ethereum provide part of the solution but there are at least three problems associated with implementation.
 Of course, the first problem is subjective nature of relevance.
 The second problem is that it is hard to scale consensus computer of knowledge graph due to non linear nature of provably working solutions for web search such as PageRank and more than exponentially growing size of a knowledge graph including history of its formation.
 The third problem is that the quality of such knowledge graph will suffer from different attack surfaces such as sybil and selfish behavior of interacting agents.
 In this paper we (1) define a protocol for provable consensus computing of relevance between IPFS objects based on some offline observation and theory behind prediction markets, (2) solve a problem of implementation inside consensus computer based on linear SpringRank and propose workaround for pruning historical state and (3) design distribution and incentive scheme based on our experience and known attacks.
-Also we discuss some considerations on minimalistic architecture of the protocol as we believe that is critical to formation of a network of domain specific search consensus computers.
+Also we discuss some considerations on minimalistic architecture of the protocol as we believe that is critical for formation of a network of domain specific search consensus computers.
 As result of our work some applications never existed before emerge.

 ## Introduction